 The consideration of what is a bona fide occupational requirement (BFOR) comes into play when considering accommodation for disability in employment.
-A BFOR is a necessary condition or standard essential for performing a job; generally it is something that cannot be accommodated without creating undue hardship for the employer (cost or safety).
+A BFOR is a necessary condition or standard essential for performing a job; generally it is something that cannot be accommodated within the existing job duties without creating undue hardship for the employer (cost or safety).
 This applies to accommodation for the full range of disabilities, whether visible or non-visible, physical or mental, ongoing or temporary, including substance use disorders.

-- → BFOR for Substance Use: Employers can have a BFOR that requires employees in safety-sensitive positions to be free from the influence of substances that might affect their performance, such as alcohol, cannabis, illegal drugs or potential behavioral impacts of medications while on the job.
-This ensures a safe work environment and protects both employees and the public. - → Balancing BFORs with Accommodation: As with any disabilities, employers must consider accommodation options when a qualified employee or job applicant with a substance use disorder is considered for employment.
-This could involve adjustment to the work activities, documented participation in a rehabilitation program and/or follow-up support measures.
+- BFOR for Substance Use: Employers can have a BFOR that requires employees in safety-sensitive positions to be free from the influence of substances that might affect their performance, such as alcohol, cannabis, illegal drugs or potential behavioral impacts of medications while on the job.
+This ensures a safe work environment and protects both employees and the public. - Using Accommodation to Reflect BFORs: As with any disabilities, employers must consider accommodation options when a qualified employee or job applicant with a substance use disorder is considered for employment.
+This could involve adjustment to the work activities, documented participation in a rehabilitation program, and/or follow-up support measures.

-→ Undue Hardship: Similar to other invisible and visible disabilities, the employer will need to consider accommodation for substance use disorder unless it causes undue hardship (see below for further details).

-→ Additional considerations:

-- Off-Duty Conduct: Generally, employers cannot have BFORs related to off-duty substance use unless it directly impacts job performance or safety. - Withdrawal: Employees who are undergoing treatment for a substance use disorder might experience temporary disabilities related to the symptoms and process of withdrawal. - Medical Substances: Employers must consider the distinction between illegal drugs and medical substances prescribed by a healthcare professional.
-Accommodation for medical marijuana use may be required in some cases.
+- Undue Hardship: Similar to other invisible and visible disabilities, the employer will need to consider accommodation for substance use disorder unless it causes undue hardship (see below for further details). - Additional considerations: - Off-Duty Conduct: Generally, employers cannot have BFORs related to off-duty substance use unless it directly impacts job performance or safety. - Withdrawal: Employees who are undergoing treatment for a substance use disorder might experience temporary disabilities related to the symptoms and process of withdrawal. - Medical Substances: Accommodation approaches will be different in various situations.
+Accommodating a dependence on an illegal drug might differ from accommodating the impacts of a medical substance prescribed by a healthcare professional.
+In any case, the two goals are to respect the employee's right to accommodation for disability and to protect safety by eliminating impairment on the job.